csuoc/new_company_geospatial_data/README.md

 ## 3. File contents

+- data/ --> All csv files extracted from the cleaning and exploratory processes.
+- images/ --> Images helpful to explain this project
+- src/ --> All the .py and .ipynb files
+- README --> What you are reading right now

 ## 4. Function definitions

 The first step was to define all the necessary functions to clean my datasets.
 For example, a function to remove columns would be: